McGill Compost — industrial services, premium soil products

-We manufacture premium compost from your biodegradable waste.
-McGill is a biodegradable waste recycling company composting residuals and byproducts from industrial, municipal, commercial and agribusiness sources.
-These materials are used as feedstocks in the manufacture of a line of branded compost products for the professional landscape, turfgrass and erosion control markets, as well as landscape supply retailers.Our composting facilities are in Virginia, North Carolina and Ireland.
+McGill is a biodegradable waste recycling company.
+We compost residuals and byproducts from industrial, municipal, commercial and agribusiness sources.
+These materials are used as feedstocks in the manufacture of a line of branded compost products for the professional landscape, turfgrass and erosion control markets, as well as landscape supply retailers.
+We also license our designs and technologies to others.
 View company profile